Jamoverjelly/Udacity-project-2-Memory-Game/README.md

 ## Introduction
 As the second project in Udacity's Front-End Nanodegree program, the commits made on this repo will demonstrate my abilities with using HTML, CSS, and JavaScript to build a fully-functioning web-based game.

-The below game description and project specification are based on Udacity's own guidlines for completing the project.
+The below game description and project specification are based on Udacity's own guidelines for completing the project.

 ## How The Game Works